pawn-lang/YSI-Includes/YSI_Coding/y_functional/quick-start.md

 # Quick Start

-This library provides "lambda" functions, i.e. short functions inside expressions, plus a number of functions that accept these functions and use them to perform basic operations.
+This library provides *lambda* functions, i.e. short functions inside expressions, plus a number of functions that accept these functions and use them to perform basic operations.

 ```pawn